banqueter/bjSummer/README.md

 /////////////// 30/06/2023 banqueter /////////////

-This is a Javascript blackjack project created partly using tutorials on Udemy.
+This is a Javascript blackjack game fully built in javascript.

+Kudos to Laurence Svekis